BKuatche/SDET-Test/README.md

 1- the api is not secure

-2 - the json response is not in correct format
+2 - the json response for is not correct

   Expected Response
 ```
 {
   id: 101,
   title: 'foo',
   body: 'bar',